Call for Maps for the 10th Iteration of the Places & Spaces: Mapping Science Exhibit on “The Future of Science Mapping” (2014)

 - 9th Iteration (2013): Science Maps Showing Trends and Dynamics

 Places & Spaces was first shown at the Annual Meeting of the Association of American Geographers in April 2005.
-Since then, the physical exhibit has been displayed at 220 venues in 22 countries, including 15 in Europe, as well as Japan, China, Brazil, South Africa, Australia, Canada, and the United States.
+Since then, the physical exhibit has been displayed at over 250 venues in 23 countries, including 15 in Europe, as well as Japan, China, Brazil, Chile, South Africa, Australia, Canada, and the United States.
 A schedule of all display locations can be found at http://scimaps.org/exhibitions.

-The 9th iteration of the Mapping Science exhibit is devoted to science maps that show general trends and patterns in science and technology (S&T) and predict future developments of S&T. Micro to macro studies using quantitative and/or qualitative data are welcome, and mixed methods approaches are encouraged.
+The 10th and final iteration of the exhibit is devoted to maps of science that point to the future of the practice itself.
+Micro to macro studies using quantitative and/or qualitative data are welcome, and mixed methods approaches are encouraged.
 Maps should be understandable by a general audience and might answer questions such as:

-Maps should show a visual rendering of a dataset together with a legend, textual description, and acknowledgements as required to interpret the map.
-Maps can be abstract, geographical, or feature-based, but are typically richer than simple x-y plots.
+Given the topic of this iteration, two types of submissions are welcome: (1) Photographs or conceptual sketches of future innovative science map usage—see Otlet’s Mondothèque for inspiration.
+Ideally, the proposed interface or novel usage are paradigm-shifting—disruptive ideas are most welcome.
+(2) A visual rendering of a dataset together with a legend, textual description, and acknowledgements as required to interpret the map.
+Maps can be abstract, geographical, or feature-based (e.g., network layout), but are typically richer than simple x-y plots.
 Data can be used to generate a reference system over which other data—e.g., career trajectories—are overlaid.
 Data can also be projected onto an existing reference system (e.g., a map of the world).
 Maps should present fully formed ideas and analysis; they should not be simple sketches of “what we plan to do.”
-See this PDF map collection for an overview of the 80 maps already featured in the exhibit.
+See this PDF map collection for an overview of the 90 maps already featured in the exhibit.
 Given the theme of this iteration, links to interactive web sites, hands-on displays, or interactive tools are strongly encouraged.

 - Low-resolution version of map